FEniCS/dolfinx/demo/pde/built-in_meshes/python/documentation.rst

 .. image:: boxmesh.png
 	:scale: 75 %

-By calling :py:meth:`interactive <dolfin.cpp.io.VTKPlotter.interactive>` we are allowed to resize, move and rotate the plot.
+By calling :py:meth:`interactive <dolfin.cpp.io.VTKPlotter.interactive>` we are allowed to resize, move and rotate the plots.

 .. code-block:: python